 Everyone talks about budgets… start up costs, ongoing expenses.
-How many of you actually tried to run your web design business on a budget?
-Do you know if your web design business is profitable?
+How many of you running a web design business, actually tried to keep it on a budget?
+Are you starting a web design business?
+Is your small web design business profitable?

-At the same time as listening to the audio book, I had started connecting with more web designers online and having conversations.
-In these conversations and through other engagements I have asked web designers a lot of questions.
+At the same time as listening to the audio book, I had started connecting with more small business web designers online and having conversations.
+In these conversations and through other engagements I have asked small business web designers a lot of questions.
 One thing is clear, nobody likes making, much less keeping, a budget.
-Web designers are no exception.
+Small business web designers are no exception.

 The developers approach to budgeting